mahimrahman/MonHeure-Mobile-App/README.md

 4. Add types in `types/` directory
 5. Implement database operations in `utils/database.ts`
 6. Update Zustand store in `utils/punchStore.ts` if needed
+7. Add animations using react-native-reanimated

 ### Code Style
 - **TypeScript** for type safety and better development experience
 - **Functional Components** with React hooks for state management
 - **Zustand** for global state management with persistence
 - **Tailwind CSS** for consistent, maintainable styling
+- **React Native Reanimated** for smooth animations
 - **Async/await** for database and storage operations
 - **Error Handling** with proper user feedback